 Granular time series data, such as EV charger data and smart meter data, can compute ADMD as a function of group size to determine an ADMD curve (Figure 10-1).
 With the increasing number of EV chargers, the ADMD curve exponentially drops.
 As the number of EVs on a network asset is increased, it becomes statistically less likely that the customer behaviour is aligned and that they charge at the same time.
 In other words, the behaviour is diverse.
-At a level of the network with 100 EVs or more (e.g. MV, HV and generation), the curve has flattened out and load is diversified.
+At a level of the network with 100 EVs or more (e.g. MV and HV), the curve has flattened out and load is diversified.
 A group of 100 EV chargers has an ADMD of 1kW per EV so would require 100kW of network capacity.
 When the number of EVs is low, for example an LV network with 10 EVs (which is common in a rural network), the ADMD is about 3kW per EV.
 To accommodate 10 EV chargers, an electricity network of 30kW capacity is required.
 In other words, by lowering the number of chargers to 10 in the last example, the network capacity required is only reduced by a factor of 3.
-Clearly, EV charging will affect the LV network proportionally more.
-An emerging issue is that the LV network has traditionally built to 'fit and forget', with changes being driven by asset failure or customer complaints.
-To meet today's at the LV level to monitor and deliver to the future needs of electricity customers.
+Clearly, EV charging will affect the LV network and an emerging issue is that the LV network has traditionally built to 'fit and forget', with changes being driven by asset failure or customer complaints.
+To meet today's customer expectations, this is no longer an appropriate situation and the industry will require increased visibility at the LV level to monitor and deliver to the future needs of electricity customers.